elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 - _Data Sending Trojan_: Uses keylogger technology to capture sensitive data
   - Example passwords, credit card and banking information
-  - The data is then sent to the attacker
+  - Stolen data is sent to the attacker
 - Loggers are often part of malware with multiple functions or attacks
   - For example, collecting and sending all phone and computer data found on a computer
 - Often modifies the display of trusted web pages to request additional information to harvest